Florida’s Carnival to pay $3.6 million in asbestos-related death

 The victim in this case worked on older cruise ships.
 However, other cruise ship companies’ vessels have been found to contain asbestos as recently as 2008.
 An asbestos survey and abatement project is required before anyone can work on a ship made with materials that contain asbestos.

-According to the plaintiffs’ attorney, “This is the first time an asbestos case against a cruise line has gone to trial.”
-The attorney notes that it is significant because it means that people who worked on cruise ships who have been diagnosed with diseases related to asbestos exposure “now have a path for compensation.”
+According to the plaintiffs’ lawyer, “This is the first time an asbestos case against a cruise line has gone to trial.”
+The lawyer notes that it is significant because it means that people who worked on cruise ships who have been diagnosed with diseases related to asbestos exposure “now have a path for compensation.”

 The victim in this case developed lung cancer in 2001, just a year after he left the cruise line.
 He died in 2005.
 One of his physicians testified that while the man had smoked earlier in his life, he quit more than 30 years before his death.
 The doctor said that the man’s lung cancer was caused by his regular exposure to asbestos.